aadarsha10/FinanceDataPro/README.md

 ## Deployment to Vercel

-This project is configured for deployment on Vercel.
-The `vercel.json` file includes the necessary configuration for deploying both the frontend and backend components.
+This project is configured for separate frontend and backend deployments on Vercel to optimize performance and reliability.

-### Steps to deploy on Vercel:
+### Frontend Deployment Steps:

 1. Push your code to a Git repository (GitHub, GitLab, or Bitbucket)
 2. Sign up for a [Vercel account](https://vercel.com/signup)
 3. Import your Git repository
-4. Vercel will automatically detect the configuration and deploy your application
+4. Vercel will automatically detect the frontend configuration using the `vercel.json` file
-5. If you need to set environment variables, you can do so in the Vercel dashboard
+5. Set the `VITE_API_URL` environment variable to point to your backend API URL once it's deployed

+### Backend Deployment Steps:

+After deploying the frontend, you can deploy the backend separately:

+1. Create a new Vercel project specifically for the backend
+2. Use the following configuration for the backend deployment:
+   - Build Command: `npm run build`
+   - Output Directory: `dist`
+   - Development Command: `npm run dev`
+   - Root Directory: `.` (or specify `/server` if you're using a monorepo structure)
+3. Add an environment variable `ALLOWED_ORIGINS` with the URL of your frontend deployment

-### Notes:
+### Vercel.json Configuration:

-- The backend API is served from the `/api` path
-- The frontend is served from the root path
-- Make sure to set up any required environment variables in the Vercel dashboard
+The current `vercel.json` file is configured for frontend deployment.
+For backend deployment, use a different configuration that focuses on API endpoints.

+### Connecting Frontend to Backend:

+1. After deploying both frontend and backend, set the `VITE_API_URL` environment variable in your frontend project's Vercel settings to point to your backend deployment URL
+2. The application will automatically use this URL for all API requests

 ## License